nick-buhro/Translit/README.md

 The library uses no references except for `System` - it has no external dependencies.
 It is cross compiled to:

-* .NET Framework 2.0
+* .NET Framework 2.0 and above
-* .NET Framework 3.5
-* .NET Framework 4.0
-* .NET Framework 4.5
 * .NET Standard 1.3